Shmuel Mikunis: Biography

-Born in Polonne in the Russian Empire (today in Ukraine), Mikunis immigrated to Mandatory Palestine in 1921.
+Born to a Hasidic Jewish family in Polonne in the Russian Empire (today in Ukraine), Mikunis immigrated to Mandatory Palestine in 1921.
+Two of his brothers remained in the Soviet Union and were murdered during Stalin's rule.
 He attended a polytechnic in France, and was qualified as an engineer, working for the Shell Oil Company between 1933 and 1945.

-He joined the Palestine Communist Party, and became secretary of its central committee in 1939.
-In 1944 he was elected to the Assembly of Representatives.
-When Maki (the Communist Party of Israel) was formed, he joined and served as its secretary until 1974.
-He also acted as an emissary of the party to communist countries to try to obtain weapons for the 1948 Arab-Israeli War.
+Mikunis was a member of the Palestine Communist Party.
+He became secretary of its central committee in 1939.
+In 1944 he was elected to the Jewish community's Assembly of Representatives.
+During the 1948 Arab-Israeli War, he acted as an emissary to communist countries, seeking to acquire weapons.
+After Maki was established in 1948, Mikunis became its secretary and held this position until 1974.

 A member of the Provisional State Council, he was elected to the first Knesset on Maki's list.
 He was re-elected in 1951, 1955, 1961, and 1965.
-In 1960s, Mikunis together with Moshe Sneh led the faction of the Communist Party that tried to distance itself from the Soviet Union's more aggressively anti-Israeli positions, affirmed the Israel's right to exist and opposed the Arab states' policies vis-a-vis Israel, as opposed to Meir Vilner's faction, that wholeheartedly accepted the pro-Soviet line.
+In the 1960s, he and Moshe Sneh led a faction within Maki that sought to distance the party from the Soviet Union's anti-Israel stance.
+This faction defended the State of Israel's legitimacy and opposed the policies of neighboring Arab states toward Israel.
+In contrast, another faction, led by Meir Vilner, adhered to the Soviet line.
 In 1965 the party finally split and the Mikunas-Sneh party was reduced to one seat in the parliamentary election due to the split (from which Rakah had been formed).

 Mikunis lost his seat in the 1969 elections, but re-entered the Knesset in March 1972 as a replacement for Moshe Sneh.
 Towards the end of the session, Maki and the Blue-Red Movement merged into Moked and Mikunis lost his seat in the 1973 elections.

+A street in Tel Aviv is named after him.